architect/arc.codes/public/guides/upgrade.md

 Architect 7 (TKTK) evolves the Architect web application stack by defaulting to API Gateway `HTTP` APIs.
 (AWS considers `HTTP` APIs "v2.0"; the `REST` APIs Architect has provisioned since 2017 are now considered "v1.0".)

-Deploying to an existing Architect project (that makse use of REST APIs) is completely forwards compatible; **no breaking infrastructure changes will be applied by Architect 7 unless manually and explicitly opted into**.
+Deploying to an existing Architect project (that makes use of REST APIs) is completely forwards compatible; **no breaking infrastructure changes will be applied by Architect 7 unless manually and explicitly opted into**.

 That said, Architect Sandbox workflows may potentially be impacted by this change.
 [See more below](#architect-6-to-7).